icopy-site/awesome/docs/awesome/awesome-phalcon.md

 *Tools for provisioning a system for a Phalcon application.*

 * [ansible-phalcon-role](https://github.com/sarrubia/ansible-phalcon-role) - Ansible Role to install Phalcon Framework in Debian/Ubuntu
-* [ansible-phalcon](https://github.com/HanXHX/ansible-phalcon) - Ansible Role to install Phalcon Framework in Debian (https://github.com/phalcon/awesome-phalcon/blob/master/provides PHP 5.6 and PHP 7.0 packages)
+* [ansible-phalcon](https://github.com/HanXHX/ansible-phalcon) - Ansible Role to install Phalcon Framework in Debian (provides PHP 5.6 and PHP 7.0 packages)
 * [setupify](https://github.com/perch-foundation/setupify) - A collection of bash scripts for provisioning a Zephir and Phalcon based system for deployement or development

 ## RESTful